JavierPadronGarcia/EcoAreas/README.md

 ## Acknowledgments

 * [figma] -> Design

 * [React Leaflet] -> Open Source Map
 * [Font Awesome] -> Free Icons

 * [Flexbox Guide]

 * [Splider] -> easy form to implements an splider

 * [CookiesExample] -> example to how to write cookies policity

+* [firebase] -> database with the information of the news, storage for the photos and hosting

 <p align="right">(<a href="#readme-top">back to top</a>)</p>